sharife/goldenthread-v2/site/content/productions/reorient-2019.md

         title: |
           In Spenglic
       - image: /img/archive/2017/11/Wallace-Naomi-300x300.jpg
-        subtitle: 'by Naomi Wallace, directed by Rebecca Novick'
+        subtitle: by Naomi Wallace, directed by Rebecca Novick
         text: >
           The view is exceptionally breathtaking up in the Yemeni sky as a &#8220;bird&#8221; approaches Mima reading her storybook.
 MacArthur